microsoft/msix-packaging/README.md

 ### Enable pack features
 ```
    By default, pack is *NOT* turn on in the build scripts and is not supported for mobile devices.
-Use the --pack option on the build scripts to enable it.
+Use the --pack option on the build scripts or pass -DMSIX_PACK=on to the CMake command to enable it.
 ```

 ### How to compile for Android on Windows: